Key Takeaways

 - Oracle uses

-Nprefix types —NVARCHARandNCHARstore Unicode (UTF-16).
+N-prefix types for Unicode.NVARCHARandNCHARstore Unicode (UTF-16).
 PlainVARCHARis ASCII only.
-For any modern application useNVARCHAR. - PostgreSQL's
+For any modern application, useNVARCHAR. - PostgreSQL's

-TEXTis unlimited —TEXTandVARCHAR(n)have the same performance; the length limit is just a constraint, not a storage optimisation. - SQLite ignores type affinity at storage level — SQLite stores any string as
+TEXTis unlimited.TEXTandVARCHAR(n)have identical performance; the length limit is just a constraint, not a storage optimisation (PostgreSQL character types). - SQLite ignores type affinity at the storage level.
+SQLite stores any string as

 TEXTregardless of whether you declare the column asVARCHAR(255)orCHAR(10).
-Type names are only advisory.
+Type names are advisory only.

-If you're writing portable DDL, VARCHAR(n) works on MySQL, PostgreSQL, Oracle (as VARCHAR2), and SQL Server.
+For portable DDL, VARCHAR(n) works on MySQL, PostgreSQL, Oracle (write it as VARCHAR2), and SQL Server.
 Always use NVARCHAR on SQL Server for Unicode safety.

 Numeric Types